 Any carbon management policy, including regulations under the Clean Air Act, a carbon tax, carbon pricing in wholesale electric markets, or clean energy standard, should not prohibit (directly or indirectly) the continued use of fossil fuels as part of the country's generation mix.
 In order to do so, carbon management policies need to recognize existing investments in fossil generation, and not reduce the remaining life of such assets by imposing increased costs or otherwise require a premature shutdown.
-Further, policies should include adequate incentives to develop electric generation technologies that significantly reduce or eliminate carbon emissions.
+Further, policies should include adequate incentives to develop electric generation technologies that significantly reduce or eliminate carbon emissions, or otherwise provide compensation for stranded costs incurred by Basin Electric and its member-owners.
 Incorporating these elements into carbon management policy are necessary to maintain grid reliability as well as protect ratepayers.